-- Read the SMW Release Errata and the SMW README provided with your SMW release package for any additional installation-related requirements, corrections to this installation guide, and other relevant information about the release package. - Read the Field Notices (FNs) related to kernel security fixes to identify if there are any changes to this release package. - Read this section and ensure that the prerequisites are satisfied before beginning an initial SMW software installation; verify that the network connections are in place (see Network Connections on page 12) and your configuration values are known (see Configuration Values on page 12).
+- Read the SMW Release Errata and the SMW README provided with your SMW release package for any additional installation-related requirements, corrections to this installation guide, and other relevant information about the release package. - Read the Field Notices (FNs) related to kernel security fixes to identify if there are any changes to this release package and apply any needed changes before continuing with the installation. - Read this section and ensure that the prerequisites are satisfied before beginning an initial SMW software installation; verify that the network connections are in place (see Network Connections on page 14) and your configuration values are known (see Configuration Values on page 15).